bj-mcduck/semantic-rainbow/README.md

 Semantic Rainbow
 ================
-Semantic Rainbow is a gem that gives you easy-to-remember SASS variables for HSL values all around the colour wheel, and Pantone values.
+Semantic-Rainbow is a gem that gives you easy-to-remember SASS variables for every main HSL value in the rainbow.

-## HSL

-For HSL, there are 360 degrees on the colour wheel.
-Every variable in Semantic Rainbow HSL is 10 degrees away from the previous value on the colour wheel.
-The main colours are 30 degrees apart from each other, with colour-mixes filling in the gaps.
+HSL has 360 degrees on the colour wheel; Semantic-Rainbow creates a SASS variable for every 10 degrees throughout it.

-### Colour Names:
+### Naming Conventions:

 The color names have been kept as simple and straight-forward as possible.